databendlabs/databend/docs/doc/13-monitor/10-metasrv-metrics.md

 - Query Metrics: `http://<metric_api_address>/metrics`.
 Defaults to `0.0.0.0:7070/metrics`.

 :::tip
-Alternatively, you can visualize the metrics with a third-party tool.
-For supported tools and integration tutorials, see **Monitor** > **Using 3rd-party Tools**.
+Alternatively, you can visualize the metrics using third-party tools.
+For information about supported tools and integration tutorials, refer to **Monitor** > **Using 3rd-party Tools**.
+When employing the Prometheus & Grafana solution, you can create dashboards using our provided dashboard templates, available [here](https://github.com/datafuselabs/helm-charts/tree/main/dashboards).
+For more details, check out the [Prometheus & Grafana](tools/prometheus-and-grafana.md) guide.
 :::

 ## Meta Metrics

 Here's a list of Meta metrics captured by Databend.